ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 Any non-trivial software project involves risks.
 Your team could be developing an internal tool to manage the stock of office kitchen snacks or you could be on a high profile client project migrating a legacy monolithic system to a microservices architecture.
 Each of these contexts involve risks which could impact your team's delivery and which your team might be accountable for.

-Risk management is all about anticipating risks, understanding there likelihood and impact, and identifying actions to mitigate them.
+Risk management is all about anticipating risks, understanding their likelihood and impact, and identifying actions to mitigate them.
 But what do we mean by risks?

 In the context of a software project, risk tends to be presented as three overlapping categories.

-- Project risks - Anything that might threaten the success of your project.
+- Project risks : Anything that might threaten the success of your project.
-- Product risks - Anything that might affect the quality of the software you're delivering or impact your users.
+- Product risks : Anything that might affect the quality of the software you're delivering or impact your users.
-- Business risks - Anything that might affect the wider organisation outside of your project.
+- Business risks : Anything that might affect the wider organisation outside of your project.

  Approaches to managing these risks will vary depending on the context of your project.
 You might already be familiar with lightweight techniques such as SWOT analysis, which can be used to build a high level profile of risks for a project.
 Some organisations might define more in-depth and formal processes with distinct stages for risk identification, analysis, planning and monitoring.